 Introduction/Mission

-The mission of the Provenance Interchange Working Group is to support the widespread publication and use of the provenance of Web documents, data, and resources.
-It will publish a language for exchanging provenance, and concrete specifications of the language using existing W3C standards (XML, RDFS, OWL,...).
-The Provenance Interchange Working Group will leverage an already produced community specification.
+The mission of the Provenance Interchange Working Group is to support the widespread publication and use of the provenance in Web applications, documents, data, and resources.
+It will publish a language (to be recommended by W3C) for exchanging provenance, and concrete specifications of the language and its inter-compatibility with existing W3C standards (XML, RDFS, OWL,...).
+The Provenance Interchange Working Group will leverage the work accomplished by the Provenance Incubator Group, including mappings defined between ten provenance terminologies.

 1. Background

 The W3C Incubator Group on Provenance has identified rapidly growing needs for provenance in social, scientific, industry, and government contexts, involving data integration across the Web and information aggregation.
-Provenance is unique in that it inherently draws on distributed information and thus collecting it and making sense of it require consulting different heterogenous systems.
+Provenance is unique in that it inherently draws on distributed information and thus collecting it and making sense of it require consulting different heterogeneous systems.
 Over time, multiple techniques to capture and represent various forms provenance have been devised, and are sometimes known under the names of lineage, pedigree, or traceability.
 As noted in the Incubator's state-of-the-art report, the lack of a standard model is a significant impediment to realizing such applications.
 It matters since provenance is key to establishing trust in documents, data, and resources.
-However, the Incubator's work also indicates that many provenance models exist with significantly different expressivity, fundamentally different assumptions about the system they are embedded in, and radically different performance impact.
-The idea that a single way of representing and collecting provenance could be adopted internally by all systems does not seem to be realistic today.
+However, the Incubator's work also indicates that many provenance models exist with significantly different expressivity, fundamentally different assumptions about the system they are embedded in, but with a set of common provenance concepts.

-An alternative approach is to consider a core provenance language and extension mechanisms that allow any provenance model to be translated into such a langua franca and exchanged between systems.
-Heterogeneous systems can then export their provenance into such a core language, and applications that need to make sense of provenance in hetereogeous systems can then import it and reason over it.
+An practical approach is to consider a core provenance language and extension mechanisms that allow any provenance model to be translated into such a lingua franca and exchanged between systems.
+Heterogeneous systems can then export their provenance into such a core language, and applications that need to make sense of provenance in heterogeneous systems can then import it and reason over it.
 In a quest to understand emerging provenance models better, the W3C Incubator Group on Provenance decided to map from their concepts to a single target model.
 To this end, the Incubator Group chose to adopt the Open Provenance Model [OPM V1.1] as the target model since it is already a community model, which has undergone several revisions, and which is already adopted by 10 different systems.
-The Incubator group found that the emerging models for provenance, despite being originated from a wide range of domains, map well to terms and extensibility mechanisms defined in OPM.
-The notable feature of OPM is that it was specifically designed as a language to exchange provenance information, and was refined and activily tested in the Provenance Challenge series, a community interoperability exercise.
-Against this background, the Incubator group concluded that, while various models offer rich expressiveness, they can be mapped to a set of core concepts of provenance, and that such concepts with adequate extension mechanisms are therefore good candidate for a standard language for exchanging provenance [PROV MAPPING].
-OPM represents these core terms, and with its extension mechanism, referred to as profile, enables richer models of provenance to be exchanged between systems in an inter-operable manner.
+The Incubator group found that the emerging models for provenance, despite being originated from a wide range of domains, share a set of three primary concepts of “Process”, “Agent”, and “Aritifact” as modeled in OPM.
+The mapping exercise by the incubator group identified that in addition to OPM core concepts, a set of additional terms that represent important provenance concepts from other provenance terminologies.
+These additional terms from other provenance terminologies, such as the Provenir ontology, the Proof Markup Language, and Dublin Core Metadata Initiative (DCMI), together with core OPM terms can form the bootstrapping basis of a common provenance exchange language.
+This community-based approach to create a will have significant advantages by drawing from the multiple existing and in-use provenance terminologies.
+The notable feature of OPM is that it was specifically designed as a language to exchange provenance information, and was refined and actively tested in the Provenance Challenge series, a community interoperability exercise for scientific workflows.

 2. Scope

 The goal of this working group is to create a common representation of provenance that can be used to exchange the provenance of documents in an interoperable manner.
-This representation will refine the Open Provenance Model, and will be complemented with mechanisms to publish, retrieve and access provenance.
+This representation will refine OPM along with additional terms identified by the provenance incubator group mapping work, and will be complemented with mechanisms to publish, retrieve and access provenance.
 The main items of work to be completed by the working group are: